wowsiddanth/tp/docs/UserGuide.md

 Command: `edit INDEX [n/NAME] [m/MAJOR] [id/ NUS NetID] [y/YEAR] [p/PHONE] [e/EMAIL] [ev/EVENT] [t/TAGS]…​`

 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.